 If organisations are still using paper and spreadsheet based Absence Management processes, then employee data is easily accessible and much harder to keep secure than say that based on a more modern cloud-based software.

-Fill in the form oposite to watch our comprehensive GDPR for HR webinar, recorded on the 4th of May 2018.
-Alternatively, download our Whitepaper on the subject by clicking HERE
+Fill in the form opposite to watch our comprehensive GDPR for HR webinar, recorded on the 4th of May 2018.
+Alternatively, request a copy of our whitepaper on the subject here.

 The GDPR asks organisations to allow people whose data they hold to be informed as to why they hold that data, as well as providing regular updates when data is amended or used.

 e-days will be updating its privacy notice to provide all users with the relevant information on both how and for what reason their data is used within the system.
 Of course existing within our system currently is our notifications process, where employees and line managers are informed of requests, approvals, logging sickness and the return to work process.